Al-Qarah Mountain (Saudi Arabia): Caves and cavities

 The most famous cave of this type is Al-Nashab cave which has been invested by Ahsa Tourism company under the name "Land of Civilizations project in Al-Qarah mountain".
 Each one of the caves has natural characteristics which made the locals take advantage of it based on their usage like the annual collective wedding, and other activities for tourists.

-among the most famous caves in the mountain is:
+The most famous caves in the mountain are: